-A React Native unit is the smallest testable part of a Reactive Native app.
+Unit testing is a fundamental practice in React Native development.
+It ensures that individual components and functions work as expected.
+A React Native unit is the smallest testable part of a React Native app.
 What is considered to be the smallest testable part is debatable, and what should be tested is a personal preference, depending on the project.

-You can perform React Native unit testing on an individual method, function, class, procedure, module, element, or object.
+You can perform React Native unit testing on an individual method, function, class, procedure, module, UI element, or object.
 You’ll want to validate that each unit of your React Native code performs as expected, and you’ll want to test each unit’s impact on the behavior of your system.
-(This article tells you how React works with Testim.)

 In the long run, React Native unit testing makes debugging easier.
 It will be faster to develop your app, and it’ll cost less to fix errors in your code.